 Why Visit

-For photographers and history enthusiasts, the contrast of lush greenery against the stone ruins creates breathtaking vistas.
+- For photographers and history enthusiasts, the contrast of lush greenery against the stone ruins creates breathtaking vistas.
 Walking through the city, you can almost imagine Roman citizens going about their daily lives, markets bustling, and priests performing rituals at the temples.
 This immersive experience is why Kanawat Ancient City remains a must-visit destination in southern Syria.

-Together with Kanawat Ancient City, Shahba provides insight into the diversity of Roman provincial towns—from bustling civic centers to smaller, carefully planned urban settlements.
+- Together with Kanawat Ancient City, Shahba site provides insight into the diversity of Roman provincial towns—from bustling civic centers to smaller, carefully planned urban settlements.
 For travelers looking to experience Roman history without the crowds, combining visits to both sites is ideal.

 How to Reach